xma711/notebook/cloud_computing/azure/README.md

 Any one of them can be used.

 Account key is like the root password to this account so it has to be protected safely.
-I think there is no read/write access control when using the account key.
+There should be no read/write access control when using the account key.

 Shared access signatures (SAS)